-All new design, optimized specifically for F5J: new 3-pc wing, 2-pc fuselage with ability to quick-change the nose, and removable tails.
-Easy to transport!
-A winner all around!
-We also have bags and ballast for an additional charge.
+The Ultima 2 is an all new design optimized specifically for F5J.
+For easy transport It features a new 3-piece wing, removable tails and a 2-piece fuselage with ability to quick-change the nose We also have bags and ballast sets for an additional charge.

 Ultima 2 FAI/F5J